Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates: Google Trends Data to Improve ACS Estimates

 \section{Google Trends Data to Improve ACS Estimates}

 Recall that we utilize a prior distribution for SSVS that consists of a mixture of normals to distill the important features of the functional covariates.
 When employing the SSVS procedure, it is typically advantageous to ensure that all of the covariates are on the same scale.
 Otherwise, certain components may be selected based solely on their relative magnitude.
-Therefore, in addition to the standardization discussed in Section~\ref{SecMotive}, in our model the collection of the expansion coefficients in Section~\ref{subsec:dimred} were standardized to have mean zero and unit variance.
+Therefore, in addition to the standardization discussed in Section~\ref{SecMotive}, in our model we standardized the collection of the expansion coefficients, $\{\xi_{ij}(k)$, from Section~\ref{subsec:dimred} to have mean zero and unit variance within each function.

 The model we consider differs from the simulation study (Section~\ref{SecSims}) in that we utilize the search terms ``y" and ``yo" as our functional covariates (see Figure~\ref{Fi:Functional}).
-The reason for exclusion of the search term ``el" is that, when combined with the other search terms, there are principle component combinations that completely remove the spatial dependence.
+The reason for exclusion of the search term ``el" is that, when combined with the other search terms, there are principal-component combinations that completely remove the spatial dependence.
 Hence, we want to ``stress test" our model by purposely leaving out covariate information and allowing the spatial component to capture it.
-For the two covariates we keep, we utilize the entire functionals and identify the most important features (using SSVS), devoid of needing to $a$ $priori$ select user-defined curve features.
-Our final model for the relative change in rates of percent household Spanish-speaking is, for $i=1,\ldots,21$,
+For the two covariates we keep (i.e., $J=2$ here), we utilize the entire functionals and identify the most important features (using SSVS), devoid of needing to {\it a priori} select user-defined curve features.
+Our final model for the relative change of percent household Spanish-speaking is, for $i=1,\ldots,21$,

 where $\{\epsilon_i\}$ are independent Gaussian random variables with mean zero and variance $\{\sigma^2_i\}$, respectively, and the remaining terms are defined in (\ref{eqn:Trunc}).
+The sampling variance associated with $\epsilon_i$ in (\ref{eq:FHACS}), namely $\sigma^2_i$, for $i=1,\ldots,21$, is obtained using the delta method from variances provided by the U.S Census Bureau based on a Successive Difference Replication (SDR) method \citep{USCB:ACSMan}.
+In our context, we consider this variance known, as is common in SAE methodology.